twilio/twilio-php/docs/index.rst

 From Source
 >>>>>>>>>>>>>

-If you aren't using PEAR, download the `source
+If you aren't using PEAR, download the `source (.zip)
 <https://github.com/twilio/twilio-php/zipball/master>`_, which includes all the
 dependencies.